Frequently asked questions for the Registered Education Savings Plans (RESPs)

 An RESP must be terminated on or before the last day of the 35th year following the year in which the plan was entered into.

-However, if the beneficiary may claim disability tax credit for the 31st year following the year in which the plan was opened and he or she is in a non-family plan, the maximum period during which the RESP may be in existence can be extended to 40 years following the year the plan was entered into, if your existing plan provides for it.
+However, if the beneficiary can claim disability tax credit for the 31st year following the year in which the plan was opened and they are in a non-family plan, the maximum period during which the RESP may be in existence can be extended to 40 years following the year the plan was entered into, if your existing plan provides for it.

 For information on eligibility for disability tax credit, see the folios S1-F1-C1, Medical Expense Tax Credit, S1-F1-C2, Disability Tax Credit, and S1-F1-C3, Disability Supports Deduction.